xzbdmw/colorful-menu.nvim/README.md

                     -- It is usually import path such as "os" extra_info_hl = "@comment",
                 },
                 -- If true, try to highlight "not supported" languages. fallback = true,
+                -- this will be applied to label description for unsupport languages fallback_extra_info_hl = "@comment",
             },
-            -- If the built-in logic fails to find a suitable highlight group, -- this highlight is applied to the label. fallback_highlight = "@variable",
+            -- If the built-in logic fails to find a suitable highlight group for a label, -- this highlight is applied to the label. fallback_highlight = "@variable",
             -- If provided, the plugin truncates the final displayed text to